mazalves/OrCS/README.md

 ```

 ## Running OrCS
-Before executing OrCS we must download a simulation trace.
+OrCS can be executed directly over an application with [Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) or using simulation traces.

 ### Simulation traces
 Download at least one [simulation trace](https://drive.google.com/drive/folders/1wJIxye5Cm4cRu3pTYrKkWfPF94_9h5uN) because it will be needed during OrCS execution.
 Simulation traces replicate the computational behavior of a specific application, so these traces will be evaluated in OrCS similarly to the real application execution on a conventional computer.
 Each application directory has three different compressed files containing the simulation traces: